 Musician - Pedagogue - Researcher

-With a masters degree from the Sibelius Academy (2003, Master of Music, MMus) she continues her studies as a doctoral researcher at the University of the Arts Helsinki, Finland (2012-) in research center CERADA.
+With a masters degree from the Sibelius Academy (2003, Master of Music, MMus) she is graduating as Doctor of Music from the University of the Arts Helsinki, Finland in 2021.

 Contact: eevasilja (@) gmail.com